Understanding the Different Types of Translation Work

 Legal Translation

 Legal translation encompasses a wide range of documents within the legal system, including contracts, court documents, laws, and treaties.
-Given the potential legal implications, precision, and adherence to the legal systems of both the source and target languages are crucial.
+Given the potential legal implications, precision and adherence to the legal systems of both the source and target languages are crucial.
 Legal translators often have a background in law and are familiar with the legal terminology and practices of the countries involved.
+Resources such as the LexisNexis Legal Research Platform and the Westlaw Online Service can be invaluable for research and reference.

 Medical Translation